 I’ve been using cloth diapers since my oldest was a baby.
-In those nine years, we’ve been through two sets of cloth diapers and tried a few different companies.
+In those nine years, we’ve been through two sets of cloth diapers.
 I’ve always stuck to pocket diapers and all-in-one diapers, because they seem the easiest.
 Recently, I discovered Omaiki Cloth Diapers.
 I was so excited to add a couple of their cute diapers to my existing stash!

 In the past, I’ve gone with gender-neutral colours for our cloth diapers—greens, yellows, whites.
 This time, I decided we’d go all out for cute and pretty.
-We picked the popular pink-and-black Flowers diaper and the adorable Owls diaper.
-I’m not sure Pearl cares yet about what’s on her bum, but having pretty prints does make diaper changes more fun.
+We picked the popular pink-and-black Flowers and the adorable Owls.
+I’m not sure Pearl cares yet about what’s on her bum, but having pretty prints makes diaper changes more fun.

 Omaiki AIO diapers come with either aplix (velcro) or snap closures.
 My first set of cloth diapers was Velcro, and I found that the Velcro wore out very quickly.
 Since then, I’ve gotten snap diapers.
-I’ve found the Omaiki cloth diapers easy to put on and take off.
-There are two rows of snaps at baby’s waist, which makes it easy to adjust the diaper for your baby’s size.
+I’ve found Omaiki cloth diapers easy to put on and take off.
+There are two rows of snaps at baby’s waist, so you can adjust the diaper for your baby’s size.

 One thing I really like about the Omaiki AIO diaper is that it’s not a pocket diaper.
 No stuffing diapers after washing them!
 It’s easy to snap in the mini-insert, fold the diaper, and drop it into the drawer.
 It’s as simple to use as a disposable diaper.